 The higher the deductible, the lower the insurance premium.
 Do you feel as fit as a fiddle and expect not to need much medical care?
 If so, you should choose a higher deductible and save on premiums.

 But be careful: always keep something in reserve just in case.
-If you unexpectedly find yourself going to the doctor more often, you need to be able to cover the retention easily.
+If you unexpectedly find yourself going to the doctor more often, you need to be easily able to cover the deductible.

 What is the retention?